lexabu/react-char-fill/README.md

 # React Char Fill

-A versatile React component library for creating flexible character-based ratings, perfect for star ratings and other similar use cases.
+A versatile React component library for creating customizable character-based ratings.
+Ideal for star ratings and other similar applications, with fine-grained control over rating steps, colors, and interactivity.

 ## Installation

-To install the package, use npm, yarn, or bun:
+Install the package using your preferred package manager:

 `npm install react-char-fill`